imitelis/Full_Stack_Open_Exercises/part9/README.md

 ![plot](./exercises-media/16a.png)

-You might also want to have a look at the console tab.
+You might also want to have a look at the <em>console</em> tab.
 If something fails, [Part 3](https://fullstackopen.com/en/part3) of the course shows how the problem can be solved.

 ## Exercises 9.10.-9.11.